MahimaKhare/Operational-Performance-Analysis/README.md

-# 🛒 Vendor Performance Analysis
+# 🛒 Operational Performance Analysis

 This project is a **real-world Data Analyst portfolio project** where we analyze vendor performance using **SQL, Python, and Power BI**.
 The goal is to simulate an end-to-end data workflow — from data ingestion into a database, through exploratory analysis and reporting, to building a business-ready dashboard.